GabsEdits/gxbs.dev/content/blog/posts/my-time-with-vitepress.md

 prev: Changing Up My Website
 next: Why Developer Experience Actually Matters
 tags:
-  - tech
-  - web
+  - Tech
-  - personal
+  - Web
-  - experience
+  - Personal Experience
 ---

 As you may know, I recently launched a new project named ["Aplós"](https://aplos.gxbs.me/) – a VitePress theme that introduced me to the world of "Markdown" on the web.